Victim Support moves on donation from far-right group originally offered by alleged Christchurch gunman

 However, Sellner denied there were any connections between himself and the alleged gunman, who is accused of killing 51 Muslims.

-"What happened was that I received a donation by him, we exchanged a few emails, and since then no contact," Sellner said.
+"What happened was that I received a donation by him, we exchanged a few emails, and since then no contact," Sellner told Newshub.

 Meanwhile, Jacinda Ardern has slammed the National Party over its stance on the United Nations migration compact.